joshuami/joshuami.github.io/about.md

 ---

 ## Why I do what I do (I'm passionate):
 People need the Web.
-To put it simply, I like building great sites and web-based software for **people**.
+To put it simply, I like building great software for **people**.
 I devote time in every project to listening to the users of the tools I help build.

 I believe the Web can and should make communication and collaboration easier.
 I enjoy finding simple solutions for difficult problems.

-I prefer open source technologies.
-I’m particularly found of Drupal because of the role it has played in my career.
+I’m particularly found of open source solutions integrated with best-in-class cloud services.

 ## What I do (in no particular order):
 * Product lifecycle
 * Drupal
+* Wordpress
 * Google Apps for Government
 * Google Apps for Education
 * Agile Project Management